isomerpages/moe-tanjongkatongsec/announcements/announcements/_posts/2024-05-20-post-2025 SGC (School Graduation Certificate) Collection.md

 to Tanjong Katong Secondary School.</p>
 </li>
 </ol>
-<h4>Certificates/Awards which are not collected, will be disposed eventually, after the retention period.</h4>
+<h4>Please be informed that uncollected certificates and awards will be disposed of after the designated retention period.</h4>
 <p></p>